Trying something new takes a lot of guts.

 I am glad you asked!
 I have a whole guide on exactly what to wear snowboarding – especially for your first time.

 Spoiler alert: lots of layers and no cotton.
+There are some great gifts for outdoorsy women on that list too.

 Have you tried a winter sport?
 Is snowboarding hard for you?